goappdev/Calendar/README.md

 # Calendar
-## This program is basic calendar where user can add event and display it.
+## In this program we can add an event to the calendar and display it.